 Root vegetables like parsnips, turnips, carrots and rutabagas are also good throwback options in the winter.
 It's not just that they stand the cold better than some crops — they also store for a long time.
 Check out our root vegetable 101 for a primer on what to do with these under appreciated vegetables.

 Preserve what you can

 Canning, pickling, fermenting and otherwise preserving produce can be a great way to extend the locavore season — either with your own garden produce, or by buying a glut from the farmers market.
-Of course, given it's already late November, you may not be able to DIY your way to a full larder this year — but many stalls at farmers markets also sell preserved goods for sale.
+Of course, when it's late in the season, you may not be able to DIY your way to a full larder — but many stalls at farmers markets also sell preserved goods for sale.

 Join a CSA

 I love local food, but I'll be the first to admit that asparagus from Peru starts to look good when I lack inspiration for hardier fare.
 By joining a Community Supported Agriculture scheme, you may find yourself confronted by vegetables you wouldn't otherwise opt for, and you also may get a better chance of grabbing what's available.
 (One stand at our market offers an "egg CSA" in the winter, providing the limited eggs they have, and to subscribers only.)